 Urine tests may also be done to find out how well your kidneys are working and to check overall

-Chest X-ray, or CXR, to look at your lungs, or other radiology studies.
+Chest X-ray to look at your lungs, or other radiology studies.

 If your healthcare provider suspects you have a lung disease or heart condition, you

-may need another set of tests to see how well your lungs work.
+may need other tests to see how well your lungs work.
 These may include:

 Spirometry.
 This test measures the amount of air you can breathe in and out, and how forcefully